iwona-pekala/a11y-bug-fixes/html/dialog/dialog-checklist.md

   - [Optional] [Control that opens a dialog indicates that it opens a dialog](dialog-entry-point.md)
 - When the dialog entry point is activated, keyboard focus moves into the dialog
-  - The first interactive element in the dialog receives focus -The focus indicator is visible
+  - The first interactive element in the dialog receives focus
+  - The focus indicator is visible
 - Interactive components within the dialog can be operated using a keyboard
   - Each focused element has a visible focus indicator
   - Each focus indicator has sufficient color contrast